MetaDevZone/logstack/docs/AWS_IMPLEMENTATION_READY.md

 3. **🚀 Deploy to production** with confidence
 4. **📊 Monitor S3 usage** and costs in AWS Console

-**🌩️ Your cron-log-service is now ready for AWS S3 production deployment!**
+**🌩️ Your logstack is now ready for AWS S3 production deployment!**